akash-cg/akash-cg/README.md

 🎓 M.Sc.
 Data Science and B.E.
 Electrical & Electronics Engineering graduate from BITS Pilani

-💻 Passionate about Data Analytics, AI, and Machine Learning
+📊 Passionate about Data Analytics, AI, and Machine Learning

-🧠 Learning SQL, Data Engineering, and Cloud Technologies

-🚀 Interested in solving real-world business problems using data
+🎯 Bridging the gap between technology, analytics, and business strategy

 💻 Here to have some fun with tech!